Tags

 A probability provides a quantitative description of the likely occurrence of a particular event.

-Hypothesis testing assesses whether data are inconsistent with a given hypothesis rather than being an effect of random fluctuations.
+Hypothesis testing assesses whether data are inconsistent with a given hypothesis (usually a null hypothesis of no effect).

 A distribution is a mathematical description of probabilities or frequencies.